You can’t trust every product with lots of 5 stars reviews on Amazon; many of them don’t have 100% genuine reviews.

 I like Fakespot and thereviewindex for this purpose as they provide a deep analysis of all the reviews.
 You can copy the full URL of the product on Amazon and paste it into the search bar of any of those websites, and you will get your analysis.
-Below is the information you can get from both the websites:
+Below is the information you can get from both websites:

-Depending on the probability of fake reviews, Fakespot gives a rating to the searched product from A to F. Usually, A and B rating isn't a sign of alarm.
-This means that at least 80% of the reviews are of high quality.
-The reviewers don't have a suspicious history.
+Depending on the probability of fake reviews, Fakespot gives a rating to the searched product from A to F. Usually, A and B rating isn’t a sign of alarm.
+This means that at least 80% of the reviews are highly quality.
+The reviewers don’t have a suspicious history.
 Although any rating below this threshold should raise suspicion, and you should investigate the reviews personally.

 You can also install the Fakespot Chrome extension if you want more intuitive access.

 This one can be a little slow to work as it generates the report on demand instead of having an updatable index like Fakespot, but it offers a profound analysis of reviews.
-The website has a Spam Test section where it checks for fake reviews based on 5 factors.
+The website has a Spam Test section that checks for fake reviews based on 5 factors.
 This includes review count per reviewer, high-velocity reviewers, inactive reviewers, unverified review streak, and reviewer history overlap.